gshau/pi-relay-controller/readme.md

 	@lxterminal -e /home/pi/pi-relay-controller-modmypi/start-server.sh

 To save your changes, press `ctrl-o` then press the Enter key.
 Next, press `ctrl-x` to exit the `nano` application.

 Reboot the Raspberry Pi; when it restarts, the python server process should execute in its own terminal window automatically.

-## Using the Library In Your Projects

-To use the included library in your projects, simply include the `relay_lib_modmypi.py` file in your projects and be sure to add the following lines of code to your main Python file:

-	import sys
-	from relay_lib_modmypi import *

-	# Update the following list/tuple with the port numbers assigned to your relay board
-	PORTS = (7, 8, 10, 11) # Populate this list with values for your board configuration

-	# initialize the relay library with the system's port configuration
-	if init_relay(PORTS):
-	    # turn all of the relays off, so we're starting with a clean slate.
-	    relay_all_off()
-	else:
-	    print("Port configuration error")
-	    # exit the application
-	    sys.exit(0)

-## Update History

-Nothing yet.

-***
-By [John M. Wargo](http://www.johnwargo.com) - If you find this code useful, and feel like thanking me for providing it, please consider making a purchase from [my Amazon Wish List](https://amzn.com/w/1WI6AAUKPT5P9).
-You can find information on many different topics on my [personal blog](http://www.johnwargo.com).
-Learn about all of my publications at [John Wargo Books](http://www.johnwargobooks.com).